Written by Tanay Gokhale

 Given its potential to offer athletes a safety net that can breed future talent, why is CSR spending so low — especially in an industry that thrives on companies’ piggybacking off of huge athletes for their niche adverts?
 Moreover, how can strategically spending CSR funds improve Indian athletes’ chances of bringing home international spoils?

 One of the two broad ways in which corporates contribute to sports development is by providing assistance — either in kind (apparel, training facilities) or financially — to promising athletes.
 Some companies like TATA and Jindal South West choose to nurture talent at their own training centres established as a foundation.
-Still more common is the practice of investing in not-for-profit organizations like Olympic Gold Quest, Anglian Medal Hunt and GoSports Foundation, which in turn use this money to help the athletes they have signed on.
+Still more common is the practice of investing in not-for-profit organizations like Olympic Gold Quest (OGQ), Anglian Medal Hunt Company (AMHC) and GoSports Foundation, which in turn use this money to help the athletes they have signed on.

 According to Ms Sulagna Datta from Sattva Consulting, “Sports excellence is often a preferred route for CSR, compared to investing in training facilities and other sports infrastructure.
 For the latter, there is no definite indicator to report progress.
 But with sports excellence, the companies can report how their contribution directly impacts prospective medal-winners.”

 With a growing base of experienced training professionals at OGQ, GoSports Foundation and AMHC, she expects more and more companies to sponsor athletes in the years to come.
 “Sports as a sector often loses out to other sectors like education, poverty alleviation, healthcare and nutrition as they have a stronger emotional connection with corporate upper management.
 In our experience, if a company is investing in sports development, it is more often than not because members of the upper management are passionate about sports.
-Unlike other sectors, the importance of sport and its potential to add value to society is not as easily apparent as other sectors.
+The importance of sport and its potential to add value to society is not as easily apparent as other sectors.
 Hence, it all boils down to whether someone in upper management is interested in sports or not”, she adds.